-The club childrens officer will shortly be in a position to export a safeguarding list on Foireann 2020-2023 under 'membership' section.
+The club children's officer can now export a safeguarding list on Foireann under 'membership' section.
 Go to the filter option and select yes for " has completed safeguarding".
 Then Click on bulk actions and export filtered members.
 This will pull a list for you of all those who completed safeguarding, and you can see their expiry date.

-44. Are coaches who are waiting to complete the face to face/practical element of Fundamentals training considered to have a coaching qualification?
+44. Are coaches who are waiting to complete the face to face/practical element coach training considered to have a coaching qualification?